Mental Health Disorders

 Autism Spectrum Disorder: is a developmental disability caused by differences in the brain.
 People with ASD may conduct oneself, communicate, interact, and learn in ways that are inconsistent from most other people.
 According to CDC (2023) ASD begins before the age of 3 years and can last throughout a person’s life, although symptoms may improve over time.

-Sleep Disorder: Sleep disorders are conditions that affect the quality, amount and timing of sleep you’re able to get at night (Cleveland clinic, 2023)
+Sleep Disorder: Sleep disorders can affect your quality life, amount and timing of sleep you’re able to get at night.

 Psychosis:

-The majority of people think of psychosis as a break with reality.
-In a way it is.
-Psychosis is identified as disruptions to a person’s thoughts and perceptions that make it hard for them to admit what is real and what isn’t.
-These interference are often involved with seeing, hearing and believing things that aren’t real or having strange, persistent thoughts, behaviors and emotions.
+Most people think of psychosis as a break with reality.
+It is, in a way.
+Psychosis is a disruptions to a person’s thoughts and perceptions that makes it hard for them to admit what is real and what isn’t.
+This can often involved with seeing, hearing and believing things that aren’t real or having strange, persistent thoughts, behaviors and emotions.